visionsystemsgmbh/vscom-elbe/README.md

 ELBE Installation
 -----------------

-You'll need a Debian Buster host in order to use ELBE.
-Perform the following steps:
+You'll need a host with a recent Debian or Debian-like OS in order to use ELBE.
+This setup was tested on a Ubuntu 22.04.1 LTS machine.

+Perform the following steps to download ELBE and its dependencies:

 1. `mkdir /home/user/debian`
 2. `cd /home/user/debian`